-The increase in management fees for the year ended December 31, 2023 from the comparable period in 2022 and for the year ended December 31, 2022 from the comparable period in 2021 were driven by our deployment of capital and our increasing invested balance.
+Management fees increased for the year ended December 31, 2024 from the comparable periods in 2023 driven by an increase in our total assets.
+Incentive fees based on income for the year ended December 31, 2024 of \$17.4 million were waived in accordance with our Advisory Agreement.
+The increase in management fees for the year ended December 31, 2023 from the comparable period in 2022 was driven by our deployment of capital and our increasing invested balance.

-Professional fees include legal, audit, tax, valuation, and other professional fees incurred related to the management of us.
+Professional fees include legal, audit, tax, valuation, and other professional fees incurred related to the management of the Company.
 Administrative fees represent fees paid to the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the administration agreement, including our allocable portion of the cost of the our chief financial officer and chief compliance officer, and their respective staffs.
 Other general and administrative expenses include insurance, filing, research, rating agencies, subscriptions and other costs.
-The increase in professional fees for the year ended December 31, 2023 from the comparable periods in 2022 and 2021 was primarily driven by the reimbursement of expenses under the Expense Support Agreement.
-The increase in administration fees and other general and administrative fees for the year ended December 31, 2023 from the comparable periods in 2022 and 2021 was driven by growing needs of the business given the increase in the Company's size year over year.
+The increases in professional, administration, and other general and administrative fees for the year ended December 31, 2024 from the comparable periods in 2023 and 2022 were primarily driven by growing needs of the business given the increase in the Company's size year over year.

 The expense support amount represents the amount of expenses paid by the Adviser on our behalf in accordance with the Expense Support Agreement (described further below).
-These expenses were subject to reimbursement by us in accordance with the terms of the Expense Support Agreement.
-The Company reimbursed the Adviser for expenses covered under the Expense Support Agreement in the amount of \$1.1 million during the year ended December 31, 2023.
 These expenses were primarily related to professional fees, specifically ordinary course legal expenses incurred by the Company.
-The Expense Support Agreement automatically terminated pursuant to its terms upon the consummation of the IPO.
+The Expense Support Agreement automatically terminated pursuant to its terms upon the consummation of the IPO on January 29, 2024.
 Refer to the "Related Party Transactions" section below for further details on the Expense Support Agreement.